KodrAus/rust-web-app/README.md

 - How that data can be queried (`/queries`)
 - How that data can be changed (`/commands`)

 Entities can depend on entities from another folder, like an `Order` depending on a `Product` when adding it.
+There's a privacy hierarchy in each domain folder:

+- Entities are globally accessible, but have a private `from_data` method
+- The store is only accessible within the domain folder and depends on `from_data`
+- Commands and queries are globally accessible and depend on the store as an implementation detail

 These folders are _sort of_ heavy-weight, but in a proper application adding new domain folders could be simplified using macros.
 I haven't used macros in this application so the code remains easy to follow.